zendesk/demo_apps/Bestpractices.md

 > Now we can just simply call `this.ajax('sampleRequest', requestData);`

-* Use app.created to check if the App is loaded for the first time. e.g.:
+* Use app.created to check if the app is loaded for the first time. e.g.:

 ```js
 'app.created': function(data) {